-RBP is a transparent domain-independent framework proposed by \citet{bidot2010verbal} to allow verbal queries from users and produce plan explanations verbally.
-RBP enables a transparent description of the search space examined during the planning process, giving the possibility to explore the search space backward to search for the relevant flaws and plan modifications.
-RBP builds on a hybrid planning structure incorporating hierarchical planning and planning using partial-order causal-link using states and action primitives \cite{biundo2014abstract}. \citet{korpan2018toward} propose WHY-Plan as an explanation method that contrasts the viewpoints of an autonomous robot and a human while planning a navigation route.
+\citet{korpan2018toward} propose WHY-Plan as an explanation method that contrasts the viewpoints of an autonomous robot and a human while planning a navigation route.
 The core of its explanation is how the planners' objectives differ.
 WHY-Plan addresses the question "Why does your plan go this way?" and exploits differences between planning objectives to produce meaningful, human-friendly explanations in natural language.
 An example of a WHY-Plan natural language explanation for a robot, in a team with a person, navigating from one location to another and avoiding a crowded path could be, "Although a somewhat shorter route exists, I think mine is a lot less crowded".
-The WHY-Plan's response compares two objectives: "avoid crowds", which is its planning objective and an alternative objective: "take the shortest path", which can be attributed to the human questioner or team member.
+The WHY-Plan's response compares two objectives: "avoid crowds", its planning objective, and an alternative objective: "take the shortest path", which can be attributed to the human questioner or team member.
 WHY-Plan is implemented in SemaFORR, a cognitive-based hybrid robot controller \cite{epstein2015learning}.
-SemaFORR could make a decision using two sets of reactive advisors.
+SemaFORR can make a decision using two sets of reactive advisors.